-- (1) This section applies if- - (a) the planning and land authority or the Minister approves a development application under section 162; and - (b) the development consists of or includes a lease variation. - (2) The planning and land authority must vary the lease in accordance with the terms of the approval.
+- (1) This section applies if- - (a) the planning and land authority or the Minister approves a development application under section 162; and - the development consists of or includes a lease variation. (b) - (2) The planning and land authority must vary the lease in accordance with the terms of the approval. - (3) This section is subject to division 9.6 (Lease variations). - Section 179 and s 180 set out when development approvals requiring Note lease variations take effect.